 The following benefits are payable under the Employment Injury Benefit Branch:

-This is a weekly payment to an insured person while he/she is incapable of work as a result of an employment accident or a prescribed disease.
-Injury Benefit is paid up to a maximum period of 26 weeks, as long as the incapacity exists.
-The daily rate of Injury Benefit is 70% of average weekly insurable earnings of insured person divided by 6.
+The employment injury benefit is payable to any insured person who is incapable of work as a result of any employment related injury or occupational disease.
+It takes effect from the time that the accident occurs.
+Injury Benefit is paid up to a maximum period of 26 weeks (156 cumulative days), as long as the incapacity exists.
+The daily rate of Injury Benefit is 70% of average weekly insurable earnings of the insured person divided by 6.

 Payment is not normally made for the first 3 days of incapacity for work.
 These are treated as “waiting days”, as in the case of Sickness Benefit.

 - Employees must report the accident to their employers or someone in authority as soon as possible.